Last Updated on May 2, 2026

 Watch The Annual Tennis Tournament at Wimbledon

 Get tickets to see a tennis match at Wimbledon.
-The tennis tournament takes place from the 30th June to 13th July 2025.
+The tennis tournament takes place from the 29th June to 12th July 2026.
 If you can’t buy tickets, watch it on one of the pop up screens across London.
 Most of the screens are free and you can just turn up.
-In past years pop up screens have appeared at Canary Wharf, Kings Cross, Mayfair, Baker Street, Greenwich and many other places.
+In past years pop up screens have appeared at Canary Wharf, King’s Cross, Mayfair, Baker Street, Greenwich and many other places.

 Enjoy the Atmosphere at Pride, London